 High school seniors who live and attend school in Milwaukee County and who plan to attend a trade school, college, or university should complete the scholarship application.
 Students must also submit a short essay inspired by Parks’ quote, “Each person must live their life as a model for others.”

-Entries must be received by January 6, 2024 in order to be considered.
-Three winners, who will each receive $1,000 towards their higher education, will be announced on February 4, 2024 – Rosa Parks’ birthday & Transit Equity Day.
+Entries must be received by Monday, January 5, 2026 at 8:00 a.m. in order to be considered.
+Three winning students will each receive a $1,000 scholarship toward their educational pursuits, with winners announced in February on Parks’ birthday and Transit Equity Day.

 Who Is Eligible: